aws/aws-iot-device-sdk-python-v2/samples/README.md

 First, install the `aws-iot-devices-sdk-python-v2` with following the instructions from [Installation](../README.md#Installation).

-Then change into the `samples` folder/directory to run the Python commands to execute the samples.
-Each sample README has instructions on how to run each sample and each sample can be run from the `samples` folder.
-For example, to run the [PubSub](./pubsub/README.md) sample:
+Each sample README has instructions on how to run each sample with the same name as the sample itself.
+For example, the [PubSub README](./pubsub.md) is `pubsub.md` and it can be run with the following:

 ``` sh
 # For Windows: replace 'python3' with 'python' and '/' with '\'